joes-git/como-2025/installation.md

 Now run `jupyter lab` and enjoy :)

 Make sure you can import packages such as `lhapdf`, `tensorflow`, and `pineappl` from your notebook: https://docs.jupyter.org/en/latest/

+## Common issues

+- If you cannot import the packages `lhapdf`, `tensorflow`, or `pineappl` in your notebook, while you can do so in the terminal, you might need to install the Jupyter kernel for your conda environment.
+Run the following command:

+    ```
+    python -m ipykernel install --user --name env_como --display-name "Python (env_como)"
+    ```
+  Restart Jupyter Lab and select the kernel "Python (env_como)" from the Kernel menu.